Jerusha Bingham Kirkland: Career

 In Connecticut, in 1769, she married Rev. Dr. Samuel Kirkland, the missionary. who had taken up the missionary work among the Oneidas.
-Entering with a sustained enthusiasm into the plans of her husband, she shortly, after her marriage, accompanied him to his post of duty in the wilderness near Fort Stanwix, where Rome, New York, is now situated.
+Entering with an enthusiasm into the plans of her husband, she shortly, after her marriage, accompanied him to his post of duty in the wilderness near Fort Stanwix, where Rome, New York, is now situated.
 This was literally on the frontier, in the midst of a dense forest which extended for hundreds of miles in every direction, and was the abode of numerous Native American tribes, some of which were hostile to the colonial settlers.
 Their forest home, near the "Council House” of the Oneidas, was in the center of the forest.
 There, the couple, alone and unaided, commenced their joint missionary labors.
 The gentle manners, courage, and energy of Rev. Kirkland, were supplemented by the admirable qualities of his wife.
 With sweetness, gentleness, simplicity, and delicacy, her energy and courage were strong, even in danger.

 Prior to his marriage, Rev. Kirkland made his home and pursued his missionary labors at the "Council House"; after a house had been prepared for Mrs. Kirkland, he still continued to preach and teach at the "Council House", addressing the Native Americans in their own language, which both he and his wife had acquired.

 In 1772, Rev. Kirkland purchased a small homestead in Stockbridge, Massachusetts, for Mrs. Kirkland and their children.

 Mrs. Kirkland visited the wigwams and instructed the women and children, who in turn flocked to her forest house.
 The women and children of the tribe were her chosen pupils.
 Seated in circles on the greensward beneath the spreading arches of giant oaks and maples, they listened to her teachings.
 She taught the women and children and by her example and patient work brought about a changed condition among these people.
 She prayed for them in the Oneida language.

-Mrs. Kirkland and her husband had the distinction of being recommended by the Continental Congress as adapted to labor among the Native Americans, and as alone able to preserve their neutrality toward the Revolutionary War.
+Mrs. Kirkland and her husband were recommended by the Continental Congress as having adapted to labor among the Native Americans, and able to preserve their neutrality toward the Revolutionary War.
 During the period when the early wars threatened the destruction of the new nation by the Native Americans, she worked faithfully with her husband in that arduous and responsible work of pacification.